What Is Art Therapy? How An Art Therapist Can Improve Mental Health

 Reconnect with your creative side

-Whether you're a prospective art therapy patient or considering a career as a credentialed art therapist, this field of psychotherapy can be exciting and deeply fulfilling.
+Whether you're a prospective art therapy patient or considering a career as a credentialed art therapist, this field of therapy can be exciting and deeply fulfilling.
 It can promote self-expression, self-exploration, emotional release, increased self-esteem, stress relief, and the development of positive coping skills, and it may be beneficial for those who are experiencing intense emotional responses to past trauma.

 Art therapy is defined by the American Art Therapy Association as, “a mental health profession that enriches the lives of individuals, families, and communities through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.”
 According to the American Psychological Association (APA), it generally involves using artistic activities in psychotherapy and rehabilitation.

 Art therapists often believe that patients can improve their psychological well-being by expressing emotions, feelings, and experiences visually.
-Active art-making and creative activity can be messy and unexpected, and the creative arts process is generally more important than the end product.
+Active art-making and creative art activity can be messy and unexpected, and the creative arts process is generally more important than the end product.

+What is art therapy?
 Art therapy vs. expressive arts therapy

 The International Expressive Arts Therapy Association (IEATA) defines expressive arts therapy as combining the visual arts, movement, drama, music, writing, and other creative processes that can foster profound personal growth and community development.
-In a single session or throughout several meetings, an expressive art therapist works to integrate different processes that can flow into one another, depending on the client's needs and goals.
+In a single art therapy session or throughout several meetings, an expressive art therapist works to integrate different therapeutic processes that can flow into one another, depending on the client's needs and goals.

 iStock

-Benefits of art treatment
+Benefits of art

 Art therapy may have several mental health benefits, including: